Blair (publisher)

-History
+Foundation

 From Judy Hogan's personal essay:

 The roots of Carolina Wren were in Berkeley, California, though it was birthed on January 1, 1976, in Chapel Hill, as I sat in my living room in Chase Park Apartments, looking past the balcony, where I fed wintering birds, into the woods behind them.
 Chase Park had grown out of the Chapel Hill Civil Rights struggle and was run by the Interfaith Council...

 Meanwhile, Thorp Springs Press had been publishing the writers I was finding and being found by: Virginia Long Rudder (After the Ifaluk), Miranda Cambanis (The Execution, a play), and Tom Huey (This Life: A Salutation, a poem broadside for Amon).
 Hyperion 12 (1975) had in it Lance Jeffers, T. J. Reddy, Jaki and Sherman Shelton, Amon, Miranda, Mitchell Lyman, Roz Wolbarsht, Marion Phillips, and Mike Riggsby.
 By the end of 1975, I had promised to publish Liner’s Chrome Grass, Bill Herron’s American Peasant, and Mike Riggsby’s Milky Way Poems.
 That December, when Paul and Foster visited me, he suggested I start my own press, arguing that the audience for my authors was more in North Carolina.
 So, on January 1, 1976, I decided to begin Carolina Wren Press.
 I chose the name because I loved the bird, its liking to be near people, its cheerful, confident call (“cheering, cheering, cheering you!”; certainly not “teakettle, teakettle, teakettle!”), and the male wren, I had leaned, constructed four or five nests, and then let the female choose the one she liked best.

 I also was very aware by then that there was an “in crowd” of literati in North Carolina, and a triumvirate of respected literary men: Guy Owen, who edited Southern Poetry Review; Thad Stem of Oxford; and Sam Ragan, who edited The Pilot in Southern Pines.
 Charlene Whisnant had previously challenged their hegemony, and I had found myself surrounded by the writers who couldn’t break into the inner circle these three dominated.
 These men were good people, but their vision was limited as to what poetry could be and could express and who the important poets were.
 They seemed out of touch with all the new voices rising around me.
 So having ‘Carolina’ in the name of the press appealed to me.
 My writers were also important to North Carolina, and the South, even if the Carolina Quarterly (University of North Carolina at Chapel Hill's mag) and Southern Poetry Review wouldn’t publish them.
 They were a motley crew: African-Americans; new women writers; Amon Liner, who was extremely innovative; and some who were on the fringe — as was I — just because we were not from the South.
 All of us were intensely committed writers, with vision, with a lot to say to our audience.
 But we weren’t writing in the standard academic mold of a lyric poem organized around one central image.